 A debenture is the primary source of long-term capital for companies to fulfill their financial requirements.
-Other instruments to raise long-term capital are bank loans, bonds, and equity shares.
+Bank loans, bonds, and equity shares are other instruments to raise long-term capital.
 Though all these instruments are used widely in different combinations, they differ from each other in many ways.
-The article clarifies how debenture is different from the bank loan, equity shares, and bonds respectively.
+The article clarifies how debenture is different from bank loans, equity shares, and bonds, respectively.

 Difference between Debenture vs. Bank Loan

-Both debenture and bank loan are ways to finance the long-term debt.
-However, there are various differences between the two:
+Both debenture and bank loans are ways to finance long-term debt.
+However, there are differences between the two:

-In debenture, the public lends its money to the company in return for a certificate promising a fixed rate of interest.
+In debenture, the public lends its money to the company in return for a certificate promising a fixed interest rate.
 In loans, the lending institutions are banks and other financial institutions.

-Debentures do not require any physical asset or collateral from the firm, whereas banks and other institutions require collateral for the loans unless it is a small amount of unsecured loan.
+Debentures do not require any physical asset or collateral from the firm.
+In contrast, banks and other institutions require collateral for the loans unless it is a small amount of unsecured loans.

 Debentures can be transferred from one person to another.
 However, bank loans are non-transferable.